Time zone: Railway time

-Charles F. Dowd proposed a system of hourly standard time zones for North American railroads around 1863, although he published nothing on the matter at that time and did not consult railroad officials until 1869.
-In 1870 he proposed four ideal time zones having north–south borders, the first centered on Washington, D.C., but by 1872 the first was centered on meridian 75° west of Greenwich, with natural borders such as sections of the Appalachian Mountains.
-Dowd's system was never accepted by North American railroads.
-Instead, U.S. and Canadian railroads implemented a version proposed by William F. Allen, the editor of the Traveler's Official Railway Guide.
+Chief meteorologist at the United States Weather Bureau Cleveland Abbe divided the United States into four standard time zones for consistency among the weather stations.
+In 1879, he published a paper titled Report on Standard Time.
+In 1883, he convinced North American railroad companies to adopt his time-zone system.
+In 1884, Britain, which had already adopted its own standard time system for England, Scotland, and Wales, helped gather international consent for global time.
+In time, the American government, influenced in part by Abbe's 1879 paper, adopted the time-zone system.

+It was a version proposed by William F. Allen, the editor of the Traveler's Official Railway Guide.
 The borders of its time zones ran through railroad stations, often in major cities.
 For example, the border between its Eastern and Central time zones ran through Detroit, Buffalo, Pittsburgh, Atlanta, and Charleston.
 It was inaugurated on Sunday, November 18, 1883, also called "The Day of Two Noons", when each railroad station clock was reset as standard-time noon was reached within each time zone.

 The North American zones were named Intercolonial, Eastern, Central, Mountain, and Pacific.
 Within a year 85% of all cities with populations over 10,000 (about 200 cities) were using standard time.
 A notable exception was Detroit (located about halfway between the meridians of Eastern and Central time), which kept local time until 1900, then tried Central Standard Time, local mean time, and Eastern Standard Time (EST) before a May 1915 ordinance settled on EST and was ratified by popular vote in August 1916.
 The confusion of times came to an end when standard time zones were formally adopted by the U.S. Congress in the Standard Time Act of March 19, 1918.